-The Complete Beginner's Guide to Freelancing in 2025
+The Complete Beginner's Guide to Freelancing

 With 1.57 billion freelancers worldwide contributing $1.5 trillion to the global economy (Payoneer 2025), now is the perfect time to launch your independent career.
 This 1,000-word guide walks you through exactly how to start freelancing, even with no experience or clients.